Alfred J. Sellers

 Alfred Jacob Sellers (March 2, 1836 – September 20, 1908) was an American soldier who fought for the Union Army during the American Civil War.
 He received the Medal of Honor for valor.

 Biography

 Sellers fought at the Battle of Fredericksburg and had to leave the battlefield due to a serious injury.

-He received the Medal of Honor on July 21, 1894 for his actions at the Battle of Gettysburg.
-The Eleventh Army Corps were being forced back by confederate forces on the afternoon of July 1, 1863.
+He received the Medal of Honor on July 21, 1894, for his actions at the Battle of Gettysburg.
+The Eleventh Army Corps were being forced back by Confederate forces on the afternoon of July 1, 1863.
 Although not in command, Sellers personally rushed to the front to organize movement of the Union lines which allowed effective fire into the Alabama Brigade.
 These actions saved the Eleventh Army Corps from potential annihilation.

+After the war he became a Veteran Companion of the Military Order of the Loyal Legion of the United States.

-He died on September 20, 1908 and was interred at Mount Vernon Cemetery in Philadelphia, Pennsylvania.
+He died on September 20, 1908, and was interred at Mount Vernon Cemetery in Philadelphia, Pennsylvania.